 The challenges include finding the time to write and also writing copy (words) which are of a high standard.

 I think that it is fine if someone else edits your words, as this means that you are providing a better service to your readers.

-There are clearly a number of challenges here, aren’t there?
+There are clearly a number of other challenges here, aren’t there?
 For a start, you have to have quite a bit to say in order to hit 1000 words on any given subject.
-Having said this, if you continually read about your subject, launch new services / products and are reasonably creative then this is less of a problem.
+Having said this, if you continually read about your subject, launch new services / products and are creative by nature then this is less of a problem.

 Personally, I have found that the more you write and the more frequently you do so, the easier it gets.
 I imagine that all of these little copywriting and idea generation neurons are busy talking to each other, no matter what I am doing.